235u/proposals/SpeechToText/README.md

 ### Do you have any questions about the job description?

-Why did you place this job within `Front-End Development`?

 > Review code with me.

 Do you mean explaining the code to you?
 (This might take a while, depending on your coding experience.)